 What can I eat this recipe with?

-The superb curry recipe is usually served with steamed rice.
+Goat curry is usually served with steamed rice.
 However, I like to eat it with cauliflower rice for a satisfying low-carb dinner.

-- If you want the goat meat in your curry to fall off the bone, set the instant pot to 40 minutes.
+- Set the instant pot to 40 minutes if you want the goat meat in your curry to fall off the bone.

 - This recipe uses bone-in goat meat.
 For boneless, use the same 30-minute time if you want it fork-tender, or reduce it to 25 minutes if you want it a bit tougher.